Instructor Programs

 The Basics

-You’ll want to talk to John about specifics, but here’s a quick overview of what’s involved.
+You’ll want to talk to to a Course Director about specifics, but here’s a quick overview of what’s involved.

 To become a PADI Open Water Scuba Instructor, you must complete an Instructor Development Course (IDC) and attend and pass the PADI Instructor Examination (IE).